Study links sudden hearing loss to stroke

 A stroke can diminish the quality of life, not only for the victim, but for his or her family.
 It is a stressful time, but one you can avoid, even if strokes run in your family.
 And the longer you live by the rules of good nutrition and exercise, the better your chances of not having a stroke.

-Its never to late to improve your health and your odds.
+It's never too late to improve your health and your odds.

 Sudden Loss of Hearing